tres-framework/docs/routing.md

 ### Accessing routes
 So you registered a few routes.
 Great!
 But how can you efficiently access them?

-The Tres router gives you the option to make use of aliasing.
-Aliasing is useful, because you might change the page URL, but not change the page itself.
 It would be useful to be able to change the URL without having to change all the links in your pages.
 That is where aliasing comes of use.

-So let's say you have the following route:
+Let's say you have the following route:
 ```php
 Route::get('/about-me', [
     'alias' => 'about',